Letters sent through snail mail are the classic way to get in touch with and acknowledge donors.

 Because it’s easy to gloss over mistakes when you’ve been reading over the same material, it can also be helpful to have another person look over your letter before sending.

-Sending out a mistaken-laden letter makes your correspondence look unprofessional and can undermine your organization’s authority in donors’ eyes.
+Sending out a mistake-laden letter makes your correspondence look unprofessional and can undermine your organization’s authority in donors’ eyes.

 Even worse, if you accidentally misspell a donor’s name or make an error with other important information, you run the risk of accidentally offending a recipient.